Class 11 Chemistry NCERT Solutions (Hydrocarbons) – Important Questions

 Step 3: Termination:

-Formation of ethane is a result of the termination of chain reactions taking place as a result of the consumption of reactants as:
+Ethane formation is the result of the termination of the chain reactions resulting from the ingestion of reactants as:

-Hence, by this process, ethane is obtained as a by-product of chlorination of methane.
+Through this process, ethane is thus obtained as a by-product of methane chlorination.

 (i) CH3 CH = C (CH3)2

 (ii) CH2 = CH – C C – CH3